 "A lack of consistency keeps ordinary people from extraordinary results." -- Farnam Street.

-Quality software engineering is impossible without well maintained source code.
-For us, working toward zero technical debt -- while enforcing consistency -- is an ingrained practice.
-We achieve low technical debt by being proactive rather than reactive in order to not fall behind open source updates, major version releases, security patches, etc. Only with this level of diligence can we provide a code base that is enjoyable to work in while yielding an outstanding user experience.
+Quality software engineering is impossible without well maintained company and code.
+For us, working toward zero organizational and technical debt -- while enforcing consistency -- is an ingrained practice.
+We achieve low organizational and technical debt by being proactive rather than reactive in order to not fall behind open source updates, major version releases, security patches, etc. Only with this level of diligence can we provide a work environment and code base that is enjoyable while yielding an outstanding collaborative and customer experience.